-University Heights offers apartment-style living in a complex located about a mile north of the University of Nebraska-Kearney campus, and is provided for families and single students above the age of 21 who are currently enrolled as full-time students at UNK.
+University Heights offers apartment-style living in a complex located about a mile north of the University of Nebraska Kearney campus (1701 West 35th Street) and is provided for families and single students above the age of 21 who are currently enrolled as full-time students at UNK.

 Alcohol and alcohol containers are not allowed in the apartments, regardless of the age of the resident, as the buildings sit on State Property.

-*Please Note: All apartments are unfurnished and not carpeted, however window blinds are provided.
+*Please Note: All apartments are unfurnished and not carpeted, however window blinds, refrigerator and stove are provided.
 The photos on this site are examples only of residents' furnished apartments.